HarrisonHall/gerrys_mod/README.md

 # Gerry's Mod
 Gerry's Mod is an online multiplayer fps created in the Godot engine.
 It its current (and final) form it supports a hub, multiple maps and game modes, shooting, surfing, player models, enemies, and health tracking.
+The web server was built in Flask with sockets for communication and is easily hostable on heroku.

 ![hub](other/media/hub.png)